 Is Bariatric Surgery Right for You?

-Weight-loss surgery has been shown in studies to interrupt these metabolic patterns and result in reduced hunger, improved “satiety” or satisfaction with meals, and ultimately to reduce fat stores and weight.
+Studies show that weight-loss surgery interrupts these metabolic patterns and result in reduced hunger, improved “satiety” or satisfaction with meals, and ultimately to reduce fat stores and weight.
 Other studies have found additional benefits for Type 2 diabetic patients, who may have reduced need for medication, and less complications from this debilitating disease.
 These results have caused the American Diabetes Association, the American Heart Association, the International Diabetes Foundation, and the American Association of Clinical Endocrinologists to endorse weight-loss surgery as a treatment for Type 2 diabetics with morbid obesity.

 Morbid obesity is a complex chronic disease.
-Weight-loss surgery should be viewed first and foremost as a method for alleviating this debilitating disease.
+Weight-loss surgery should be viewed as a method for alleviating this debilitating disease.
 Having surgery is a serious decision.
 The information provided is intended to help you become more informed, and to learn how to the start the process.

 Who is Eligible?